goetzrieger/ansible-labs-summit2020/content/ansible-tower-advanced/12-appendix/_index.md

     rabbitmq_password='r3dh4t1!'
     rabbitmq_cookie=rabbitmqcookie

-> **Warning**
->
+{{% notice warning %}}
-> In this lab this has been taken care of, but remember all instances
-> have to able to resolve all hostnames and to reach each other\!
+In this lab this has been taken care of, but remember all instances have to able to resolve all hostnames and to reach each other\!
+{{% /notice %}}